James Bree (footballer)

+He started his professional playing career for Barnsley before joining Aston Villa in 2017.
+Bree spent time on loan with Ipswich Town and Luton Town, before joining the latter club permanently in August 2019.
+He then signed for Southampton in January 2023.

 Career

 Barnsley

 Bree began his career with Barnsley and made his professional debut on 3 May 2014 in a 3–2 home defeat to Queens Park Rangers, becoming the club's second youngest debutant.

 Aston Villa

 Bree signed for Aston Villa on 25 January 2017 on a four-and-a-half-year contract for an undisclosed fee, described by Barnsley as "substantial".
 He made his debut for Aston Villa on 4 February in a 2–1 away defeat to Nottingham Forest.

 He joined another Championship club, Ipswich Town, on 31 January 2019 on loan until the end of the season.
 His debut came three days later in a 1–0 defeat at home to Sheffield Wednesday.

 Luton Town

 Following Aston Villa's promotion to the Premier League, Bree was loaned to Luton Town, who were newly promoted to the Championship, on 8 August 2019 on a season-long loan.
 He made his Luton debut as a 74th-minute substitute for Martin Cranie in a 2–1 away defeat to Cardiff City two days later.
 Bree contributed five assists as Luton avoided relegation to League One on the final day of the season.

 Bree completed a permanent transfer to Luton on 1 September 2020.
+On 16 March 2021, he scored his first goal for the club in a 2–0 victory against Coventry City.
+His only other goal for the club came on 19 March 2022 in a 3–1 away victory against Hull City.
+Bree made 143 appearances for Luton in all competitions.